chackney/software-development-standards/guides/continuous_integration.md

 CodeClimate's quality check is free to use for open source GitHub repositories.

-## CI with Jenkins
+## CI with Azure Devops

-We use Jenkins for our internal build servers.
+We use Azure Dev Ops for our internal build proceses.